jLantxa/mapache/README.md

-  restore   Restore a snapshot in a target path snapshot  Create a new snapshot stats     Display stats about the repository and its contents unlock    Remove existing locks verify    Verify the integrity of the data stored in the repository help      Print this message or the help of the given subcommand(s)
+  restore   Restore a snapshot in a target path snapshot  Create a new snapshot stats     Display stats about the repository and its contents sync      Synchronize a repository in a different location unlock    Remove existing locks verify    Verify the integrity of the data stored in the repository help      Print this message or the help of the given subcommand(s)